aelias-thepacer/mood_playlist_generator/README.md

 - **JavaScript**- The heart of Mood Music, allowing it to listen to user interaction and receive user input, making a functional and interactive webpage.

 ## Try it now
-Visit Placeholder.com to get started.
+Visit https://aelias-thepacer.github.io/mood_playlist_generator/ to get started!

 ## Creators
    Team 10:
    Zack Mecham,
     Eli Pace,
-  Stuart Mitchell,
+  Stuart Mitchell
-   Taigan Pollard
 ## Special Thanks
 -To the instructor and all of the TA's who've been helping us on our coding journey thus far.